nicklockwood/SwiftFormat/README.md

     request { response, data in               request { _, data in self.data += data               -->       self.data += data
     }                                         }

+*trailingClosures* - converts the last closure argument in a function call to trailing closure syntax where possible.

+    DispatchQueue.main.async(execute: {          DispatchQueue.main.async {
+       // do stuff                        -->       // do stuff
+    })                                           }

+**NOTE:** Occasionally, using trailing closure syntax makes a function call ambiguous, and the compiler can't understand it.
+Since SwiftFormat isn't able to detect this in all cases, the `trailingClosures` rule is disabled by default, and must be manually enabled by adding `--enable trailingClosures` to the command-line.

 FAQ